How To Rebuild A Steering Cylinder

 Power Steering Fluid

 Automatic transmission fluid (ATF) is similar, but not identical to power steering fluid.
 While some manufacturers recommend ATF for their vehicles, GM specifically recommends power steering fluid for the Corvette (see owner's manual).
-ATF would undoubtedly work, but would not be the best fluid to use in your classic Corvette.
+ATF would work, but may not be the best fluid to use.

 GM approved power steering fluid contains additives designed to help the pump perform optimally as well as to prevent seals from leaking.